kvgc153/WebResearcherJS/README.md

 ```shell
 node server.js
 ```
-A sqlite DB will be created in the same folder which will contain all the notes taken by the extension.
-Check that this exists in the folder before procedding further.
+Multiple sqlite DBs will be created in the same folder which will contain all the notes taken by the extension.
+Check that this exists in the folder before proceeding further.

 ## How to take notes using WebResearcher-notes?

-1. **Create a Note:** Click on the 'Make Note' button to start a note.
+1. **Create a Note:** Navigate to your favorite webpage (here's an [example](https://en.wikipedia.org/wiki/Foobar)).Click on the 'Make Note' button to start a note.

 2. **Move Note:** Drag the note around the page by holding down the left mouse button and moving your mouse.